Puma (German infantry fighting vehicle): Failed bids

 The Australian Army sought a 'Mounted Close Combat Capability' within its Land 400 Phase 3 procurement program.
 The Puma IFV was one of the potential contenders.
 In November 2018, Project System & Management GmbH (PSM), the joint venture between Krauss-Maffei Wegmann and Rheinmetall announced the Puma would not compete in the Land 400 Phase 3 project.

 The Department of National Defence was considering the purchase of vehicles meant to accompany the Leopard 2 into combat.
 The CV90, the Puma and the Véhicule blindé de combat d'infanterie were the most likely candidates for the role.
 A contract of 108, with an option for up to 30 more was looked at.
 The project has since been cancelled.

+Offered by the German Army to supplement the Leopard 2 and the possibility of manufacturing it under license by FAMAE, but the German offer didn't lead to any discussion for a purchase.

+In 2016, the Croatian Army was looking at replacing the 128 M80A IFV that were in its inventory.
+Several contenders were considered, including the CV90 and the Puma.
+108 vehicles were expected (88 IFV, 8 command and control vehicles, 8 armoured ambulances, and 4 driving training vehicles).
+It was expected to be purchased from 2021.

+For budget reasons, the Croatian Army settled on 89 M2A2 Bradley (ODS variant) for $145.3 million.
+The Croatian Army decided its purchase in 2020, and the contract was signed in January 2022.
+It includes 62 fully equipped and fully restored (M2A2 ODS), 5 for training, 22 for spare parts, they will be delivered in 2023–26.

 Czech Army is looking to buy 210 new infantry fighting vehicles for €2 Bln. between 2019 and 2024.
 All of them will replace aging BMP-2 in IFV and supporting variants.
 There will probably be an option to 100 more vehicles.
 In June 2017 five types of IFV (two versions of CV90, Lynx, ASCOD and Puma) were evaluated during a nine days testing.